Eduard Timberman: Career

-The early 1930s was a very lively period in artistic life in Viljandi.
+The early 1930s was a lively period in artistic life in Viljandi.
 In addition to Timberman, Gustav Mootse, Peeter Akerberg-Põldmaa, Juhan Kangilaski, and Lydia Nirk-Soosaar lived and worked in Viljandi.
 From time to time, the artists Ants Murakin, Villem Ormisson, and Juhan Muks also returned to the town.

 During those years, Timberman became a prolific contributor to the local newspaper Sakala.
 Most of the Viljandi art exhibitions of that period were organized by Timberman, and they were often exhibited in the rooms of the German Casino at Post Street (Posti tänav) 11.
 One of Timberman's boldest ideas was the construction of a modern art studio in Viljandi to bring artists together.

 On July 11, 1935, Eduard Timberman died in the hospital in Viljandi as a result of pneumonia associated with tuberculosis.
 The artist was buried in the new cemetery of Saint Paul's Church in Viljandi.